 In the box

-Performance and test results
+Performance and evaluation results

 Vacuuming carpets and hard floors